 The child is in a pre-speech stage during the first year of life.
 Developmental aspects related to speech include the development of gestures, making adequate eye contact, sound repartee between infant and caregiver, cooing, babbling, and crying.
 Examples of such prespeech sounds would be dadadada, mamamama and waaaah.

 2. Holophrase or one-word sentence

 The child usually reaches this phase between 10 and 13 months.
 Although the child tends to utter a single word at a time, its meaning is supplemented by the context in which it takes place and nonverbal cues.
 An example of such a one-word sentence would be a child leaning over the edge of his cot and pointing to his bottle while laughing and saying “botty” in a commanding way.
 An adult could interpret the child’s holophrase as meaning, “Give me my bottle immediately (so that I can throw it over the edge of the cot again, and you can pick it up).”
 Another example would be “Dada,” which could mean “Daddy, please come to me.”

 By 18 months the child reaches this stage.
 Their “sentences” now usually comprise a noun or a verb plus a modifier.
-This enables the child to formulate a sentence which may be either declarative, negative, imperative or interrogative.
+This enables the child to formulate a sentence that may be either declarative, negative, imperative or interrogative.
 Examples of such “sentences” are: